Why Choose a Certified Financial Planner®?

 Anyone can call himself or herself a "financial planner."
-Only those who have fulfilled the certification and renewal requirements of the CFP® Board can display the CFP® certification marks.
-The CFP® certification provides that sense of security by allowing only those who meet the following requirements the right to use the CFP® certification marks.
+The CFP® certification provides a sense of security by allowing only those who meet the following CFP® Board certification and renewal requirements to right to use the CFP® designation.

 CFP® Certification Requirements